Latest Update – 6/1/21

 Please remember to wash your hands regularly and stay home if you are ill to keep our church family and community safe.
 Thank you for your continued patience as we glimpse the hope of an end to the pandemic

 Donate food to the SCMS Backpack Program

 Scott County Middle School continues to distribute food to hungry families through their backpack program.
-We have set up donation bins at the McEuens’ (409 E. Main Street) and the Roses’ (168 Carriage Lane) to collect food.
+We have set up donation bins at the McEuens’ (409 E. Main Street) and the Rose’s (168 Carriage Lane) to collect food.
 These bins will be located in front of the houses from 10 to 4 each weekday.
-Please follow all sanitation and physical distancing guidelines as you drop off food.
 Nonperishable items that are easy to disinfect are preferred.
 Click here for a list of suggested items.

 Financially support our ministry partners

 We partner with several organizations that are currently meeting the needs caused by COVID-19 such as Amen House, Elizabeth’s Village, and Church Benevolence Cooperative.
 You can see who are partners are at the bottom of our About Us page.

 As people continue to feel the pains of isolation and struggle we encourage you to reach out to your church family.
 Call or send a note to someone in your Sunday School class, someone who sits on the same pew as you, or someone you haven’t heard from in a while.
 We can get through this together!